akazukin5151/metroani/README.md

 4. (Optional: install `gifsicle` to compress gifs)
 5. Start by running the examples and adjusting the settings in `settings/`

 Note that running `python metroani/metroani.py` will create a video using development/debugging settings (which should be avoided).
-Best to experiment `examples/webm.py` and `settings/gif.json`
+Best to experiment `examples/webm.py` and `settings/gif.json`.
+See `settings/README.md`